nemo0622/pokeemerald-expansion/README.md

     - Pokémon Search Level now maxes out at 100, providing +2 rerolls
     - Standard Pokémon shiny calculation reroll code is used, looping through the Pokémon creation code for however many rerolls you have until they run out or a shiny Pokémon is generated!
     - Thank you all for bearing with me on this.
 DexNav shiny hunting should *hopefully* be all set now!
 (Unless I messed something up... lol)
+- Balance Changes:
+    - Mega Raichu X is now Electric/Fighting
+        - Raichu gets Power-Up Punch, Fire Punch, and Thunder Punch as Level 1 moves (learn via Move Relearner in Pythios Town!)
+    - Mega Scrafty ability -> Filter
+    - Mega Greninja ability -> Protean (works only once per battle)
+    - Mega Gogoat ability -> Stamina
+    - Mega Heliolisk now Electric/Fire type with Drought
+    - Aurorus given access to Dazzling Gleam and Moonblast to take advantage of Mega Evolution typing
+    - Mega Centiskorch ability -> Tinted Lens
+    - Drakloak -> Dragapult evolution level reduced to 48 (from 60)
+- Minor Changes & Bug Fixes:
+    - 2 special new challengers at Wakewater Isle...
+Try to find them both!
+    - Removed low health beep effect
+    - TM21 finally now Acid Spray, not Frustration
+    - Raging Bolt as following Pokémon no longer freezes Pokémon Center
+    - Updated Tyrantrum sprite
     - Black Augurite removed from Mining Minigame, instead being given by Girl in Fossil House on Marmaro Island
         - I swear I could not get the mining bug fixed for it lol, so this is a workaround
         - Remember, all evolution items can also be bought at the Ruins of Ahiyawa!
+    - Dive collision problems fixed
+    - Tons of bug fixes and little moveset / TM learn fixes
+        - Remember, please DO NOT USE MyBoy OR VBA TO PLAY THIS GAME!
+Those emulators are horribly outdated and struggle with modern Rom Hacks.
+Y'all have no idea how many bug reports I get from MyBoy users lmfao

 KNOWN BUGS, STILL PRESENT
 - Small chance of graphical bug when picking up items (entering and exiting a menu should fix this!)